 2. Call a friend or family member

-Having a friend at the to respond to the scene with you, will offer you comfort and assistance, especially if you have been injured.
+Having a friend at the scene with you, will offer you comfort and assistance, especially if you have been injured.
 Family or friends can often arrive more quickly than police and can make valuable observations.

 3. Talk to Witnesses on the Scene